 In Coven Oldenwilde, we've taught hundreds of students magic for many, many years.
 Many study for months only to find themselves unready to become an Initiate with more responsibilities.
 Others become First degree Initiates, only to plateau and not become a Second degree Elevant.
 A select few persist, thrive, and eventually achieve the Sublime & Ultimate Third Degree, thus becoming Wiccan clergy able to "marry and bury" legally in North Carolina and most other states.
 They may then elect to found their own "hive-off" or daughter Coven, and thus help entire communities.

 Here are pictures and statements of just a few of the many Witches we have Initiated and Elevated, who perpetuate the Gardnerian traditions we have taught them.
+They're ranked here in traditional order of precedence, from highest to lowest degree and earliest to most recent Initiation or Elevation.

 About Craft Names